Educational Ambassadors

 • Cleo

-Cleo was Hancock Wildlife Rescues first education animal.
-He has unfortunately passed away, possums do not live very long.
+Cleo was our first education animal.
+He has unfortunately passed away, opossums do not live very long.
 He joined us during educational programs to teach people about the value of opossums and wildlife conservation.

 Cleo’s background: